-Civil Defense Section
+Civil Defense

 The Civil Defense section represents indigent sex offenders targeted under Chapter 841 of the Health and Safety Code for civil commitment as sexually violent predators.
-These cases are tried in the county of last offense.
+These cases are tried in the court and county of conviction for the most recent sexually violent offense.
 In preparation for trial, attorneys investigate cases, depose expert witnesses, respond to and file discovery motions, and meet with offenders.
-In FY 2016, 47 files were opened and 22 cases were tried to verdict before a jury.
+In FY 2017, 45 files were opened and 39 cases were tried to a jury with four of those trials resulting in a mistrial.
+Six cases were non-suited, and six cases resolved through agreed judgments.

-Appellate Section
+Appellate Services